Learning from the Mentorship Project for Unaccompanied Children in Greece

 Raising awareness and supporting wellbeing

 Beyond direct support to unaccompanied children, mentors also engage with the broader community.
-Through school visits and participation in school events, they help raise awareness about the realities and challenges of living as an unaccompanied child, and resilience of these children.
+Through school visits and participation in school events, they help raise awareness about the realities and challenges of living as an unaccompanied child, and resilience of these children, who might be of the same age but face different challenges, and to raise awareness among pupils on the potential of UAMs and not the usual "vulnerable and weak profile" that the media portrays.
+Finally, the sessions end by discussing ways to advocate for children's rights, both individually as well as collectively representing their class or school.

 The mentorship project represents a valuable and encouraging initiative.
 Expanding such programmes within Greece and creating similar peer-support mechanisms could significantly strengthen the support systems available to unaccompanied children and further enhance their protection and inclusion.